donghankim/AlphaOmuk/README.md

 # Gomoku-AI
 Different path finding algorithms explored for the board game Gomoku (Connect four).

+## Overview
+README soon to be updated.
+Code base refactor in progress...